 - 6 cups summer vegetables (I used 2 cups of chopped green beans, 2 cups of sliced mushrooms, 1 cup of diced carrots and 1 cup of chopped chard)

 - 1 tbsp cane sugar

 - 4 tbsp fresh basil chopped

 - 1 tsp oregano dried

 - ¼ cup nutritional yeast

-- In a large pot heat the oil over medium-high heat.
-Add the onion and saute for 5 minutes or until it starts to turn golden.
+In a large pot heat the oil over medium-high heat.
+Add the onion and saute for 5 minutes or until it starts to turn slightly golden and translucent.
 Add the garlic and saute for 30 seconds.
 Add the tomato paste and fry with the onion and garlic for 30 more seconds.

-- Once the beans are cooked, probably about another 2 minutes, taste and add the sugar to your sauce if it is too acidic.
+Once the beans are cooked, probably about another 2 minutes, taste and add the sugar to your sauce if it tastes too acidic.
 Add the basil and oregano, salt and pepper as needed.